WhistleblowerAid.org clients reveal secret ICE memo undercutting Constitutional right to privacy

 “I have dedicated my career to holding officials responsible when they violate the public trust.
 Whistleblower Aid was my invaluable support when I came forward myself to denounce a pattern of enabling sexual harassment and abuse in the Los Angeles mayor’s office and made sure that the facts prevailed even when my former colleagues sought to undermine me.”

-Whistleblower Aid Shuts Down International Pay-To-Spy Scheme
+Whistleblower Aid Client Revealed International Pay-To-Spy Scheme

 Gary Miller